 The Writing Program leads to the Master of Fine Arts in Writing (MFA).
-It is a two-year program, requiring satisfactory completion of 42 semester hours, a thesis (usually a volume of poems or short stories, or a novel), and an oral examination dealing principally with the thesis.
+It is a two-year program, requiring satisfactory completion of 42 semester hours, a thesis (usually a volume of poems, short stories, a novel, a collection of essays or a book-length nonfiction manuscript), and an oral examination dealing principally with the thesis.

 In the first year, students enroll for 24 units: the graduate workshop in their genre (6 units) plus two additional 3-unit courses each semester.
 In the second year, while teaching, students will typically take a total of 18 units: the workshop each semester again (12 units), thesis hours (3 units), and an additional course.
 This pattern may vary for the students who are not teaching assistants, or for whom the director approves a different distribution of the workload.

 At the conclusion of each workshop students will receive an evaluation from the workshop instructor; at the end of the first year there will be a review of overall performance in the program.
 At this time, students who show insufficient progress as writers may be dropped even though their academic records are satisfactory (although such cases are rare).
 Such students may have the option of transferring into an MA or PhD. program, subject to the approval of the faculty of that program.
 Students who are lagging in their academic work may be put on warning at this time or may be dropped.